What Happens to Life Insurance When You Leave a Job?

 Buy a Private Life Insurance Policy

 Buying your own term or permanent life insurance gives you full control over coverage amounts, policy length and beneficiaries.
-The application requires health information, and you may need a medical exam depending on the coverage amount.
+The life insurance application requires health information, and you may need a medical exam depending on the coverage amount.
 Approval can take two to six weeks, so apply before your group coverage ends to avoid a gap.

 Pros and Cons